Below are answers to the most common questions we receive at the AVMA about veterinary prescriptions and pharmacies.

 Q: Is it legal to dispense or write a single prescription for a drug that's to be given to multiple pets?

-A: Check your state's pharmacy rules to be sure but, in general, if you are treating animals as a group, herd, or flock and you have an established Veterinarian-Client-Patient Relationship (VCPR), it would be acceptable to provide one prescription or dispensed product with directions for treating the group.
+A: Check your state's pharmacy rules to be sure but, in general, if you are treating animals as a group, herd, or flock and you have an established veterinarian-client-patient relationship (VCPR), it would be acceptable to provide one prescription or dispensed product with directions for treating the group.
 For example, within a VCPR you could dispense a dewormer to a client for a litter of puppies that will be treated as a group.
 If the animals are to be treated as individuals, separate prescriptions would be advisable to ensure client compliance and effective treatment.

-Regardless of the number of animals for whom the prescription is filled, the AVMA recommends that the following information be clearly included on the label.
+A: The AVMA recommends that the following information be clearly included on the label.
 (For more information, see the AVMA's Guidelines for Veterinary Prescription Drugs and be sure to check your state's pharmacy and veterinary practice rules, as well.)

 - Name, address, and telephone number of veterinarians